solo-io/squash/docs/platforms/istio.md

 # How to use Squash with istio

 ## Why?
 Using Squash with istio enables you to debug the service mesh in a different way.
-Instead of attaching to a specific container you wish to debug, you (or the IDE for that matter) create a debug request that species which container image you want to debug.
+Instead of attaching to a specific container you wish to debug, you (or the IDE for that matter) create a debug request that specifies which container image you want to debug.
 Then when a request is sent to the mesh with the "x-squash-debug" header, the mesh and Squash together will match the debug request to the specific container.

 # Create environment

-Note: To use Squash with istio we need Squash aware envoy and pilot.
+Note: To use Squash with istio we need Squash-aware envoy and pilot.
 To make it easy, we have created an istio version with the Squash components baked inside.
 See istio.yaml in this folder.
-We will install it shown in the following steps.
+We will install it as shown in the following steps.

 ## Kubernetes